The Maha Ghosananda

 Head Nun and Head Monk of Wat Proveal

-The international community (UNICEF in particular), frequently working in partnership with international or local NGOs, and numerous well financed foreign religious missions have been engaged in redressing this problem.
-With some notable exceptions, little has been done in this area by indigenous Khmer Buddhist institutions.
+International organizations, UNICEF in particular, often working in partnership with international or local NGOs, and numerous well financed foreign religious missions have been engaged in redressing this problem.
+With a few notable exceptions, little has been done in this field by indigenous Khmer Buddhist institutions.
 Before the massive social upheavals, such institutions through the traditional Buddhist wat structure had been in the forefront of helping the neediest and most destitute members of Khmer society.

 Doun ji Ly Sa Vy

 Dounji ("nun" in Khmer) Ly Sa Vy, is the head nun of Wat Proviel.
 A good-humored and fiercely determined woman, Doun ji has been a nun for over twenty years, walking with Maha Ghosananada and knowing him well.
 She exemplifies the spirit of faith and determination that is found in the women of Cambodia, especially the elders, and it was in fact nuns and laywoman who proved to be Maha's most devoted, enduring and courageous followers (the walks passed through mine-fields and active battlegrounds and several marchers were killed by crossfire).

 Like Maha Ghosananda, Doun ji Ly Sa Vy has a step-by-step vision for peace, in her case buidling the Preah Maha Ghosananda Children's Learning Center, the first such institution of its kind in Cambodia, a school that would empower younger nuns to be teachers, and thus elevate their role in society, and to serve one of the most vulnerable populations of Cambodia, the poorest children of the nearby countryside.